-2010 SEK 000s Salary Pension Other remuneration Total
+2010 SEK 000s Salary Phantom Plan Pension Other remu- neration Total

 Management

-Lars H. Hansen, CEO 2,234 123 74 2,431
+Lars H. Hansen, CEO 2,234 - 123 74 2,431

-Other executives 4,145 410 - 4,555
+Other executives 4,145 - 410 - 4,555

-Total 6,379 533 74 6,986
+Total 6,379 - 533 74 6,986

-2009 SEK 000s Salary Pension Other remuneration Total

-2009 SEK 000s Management Salary Pension Total

-Salary 2,096 Pension 462 Total 2,631

-Management remuneration

-Compensation of the CEO and other senior executives is described in more detail in Notes 10 and 11 of the 2010 Annual Report.
+Compensation of the CEO and other senior executives is described in more detail in Notes 10 and 11.

-Long-term incentive program
+Long-term incentives programme

 In 2007, the Board established a synthetic option program for all Group employees.
-During the term of the program, participants will be granted employment-related options and performancerelated options.
+During the term of the program, participants were granted employment-related options and performance-related options.

-The options are granted free of charge and encompass a total of 700,000 options, of which 350,000 are employment-related options and 350,000 are performance-related options.
-Exercise of employment-related options requires, in principle, that the employment relationship exists at the time of exercise.
-In addition, exercise of performance-related options requires the achievement of certain financial targets set by the Board.
+The options were granted free of charge and encompassed a total of 700,000 options, of which 350,000 were employment-related options and 350,000 were performance-related options.
+Exercise of employment-related options required, in principle, that the employment relationship to exist at the time of exercise.
+In addition, exercise of performance-related options required the achievement of certain financial targets set by the Board.

-The option program has a duration of approximately four years from the time of allocation and expires on June 30, 2011.
-The growth in value of granted options is maximized at three times the share price at the time of the launch which amounted to SEK 19 as at July 9, 2007.
+The option program had a term of approximately four years from the grant date and expired on June 30, 2011.
+The growth in value of granted options was maximized at three times the share price at the time of the launch which amounted to SEK 19.00 as at July 9, 2007.